 Influencers come in all shapes and sizes.
-It’s important to think about each of these types, both to ensure you are utilizing all of your available influencer channels, and that you are working with them in the most effective way.
+It’s important to think about each of these types both to ensure you are using all of your available influencer channels and so you are working with them in the most effective way.

 You will have different relationships with each type of influencer.
 The way you engage, motivate, and activate them will vary as well.